Skip to main content

 targetRevision: HEAD

-This Application will watch the apps/ directory in your repo which contains Application manifests for the guestbook and portal Helm charts.
+This Application will watch the apps/ directory in your repo which contains Application manifests for the guestbook-stg and guestbook-prod instances of the guestbook chart, and a new portal Helm chart.

 4. Click SAVE.